Tohatsu 60 HP outboard motor MFS60A

 - Stainless steel water pump housing liner for excellent durability

-Warning & Protection
+Warning & protection

 - Low oil pressure warning (visual and audible)